Skip to content

 Migration Ordering

-Migrations are executed in the order they were registered with Migrator.register.
-The convention is to use timestamp-prefixed filenames (20240101120000_create_users.cr) which, when loaded alphabetically via require "./db/migrations/*", ensures correct ordering.
+Migrations are executed in the order of their timestamp prefixes.
+The convention is to use timestamp-prefixed filenames (20240101120000_create_users.sql) which ensures correct ordering when sorted alphabetically.

 !!! tip "Consistent Ordering" Always use the CLI generator (ralph g:migration) to create migrations.
 This ensures timestamps are generated correctly and migrations run in the proper order.